24,

 The sculptor of Pasupatheeswarar, "A cow worshiping Lord Siva by offering

 his milk" is the special feature of this temple.
-Also kubera the Lord of
+Also, Kubera the Lord of

-wealth had worshiped at this temple.
+wealth worshiped at this temple.

 while the Lingam indicates God.
 Also adding to the spirituality Goddess Lakshmi,

-Unlike other places the three Lingams Thiruveesar, Marudheesar and
+Unlike other places, the three Lingams Thiruveesar, Marudheesar, and

 Senchadeswarar and the three Goddess Sivagami Amman ,

-Vadamalar Mangaiamman and Soundara Nayagi Amman all
+Vadamalar Mangaiamman, and Soundara Nayagi Amman all

 appear together at the same place and bless the devotees.